Dauliac/nofreedisk.space/content/posts/surf-on-shell.md

 > In the car world, RICE stands for Race Inspired Cosmetic Enhancement.
 > When you put a scoop on your car (that doesn't lead to a cold air intake) or a big spoiler (which won't make a difference), you're ricing.
 The idea is to increase its perceived performance through cosmetics.

 Je ne sais pas si sa définition est la bonne, mais on s'en contentera.
-Et un ricer c'est quelqu'un qui fait du ricing (cqfd).
+Et un ricer c'est par extension quelqu'un qui fait du ricing (cqfd).

 Nous pouvons donc continuer.